chriswright47/credit_card_processing/README.md

-Took a TDD approach to this, discovering new things along the way.
-Encryption, decided to not use factory girl because in this situation it wouldent really help that much since I wanted a lot of controll over ... and would have to manually enter the credit card numbers and limits myself anyways
+#The Basics

+-Running the application:
+1. bundle
+2. from root run ‘ruby app.rb’ to run the application
+3. run ‘rake spec’ to run the specs (This app has 110 percent test coverage)

+#Why I Picked Ruby

+Ruby is the language I know best and I really like its style, flexibility, and ‘magic’.
+I love writing in Ruby.

+#Project Overview

-I read the instructions twice, went and looked up all of the relevant info about things I still didnt know
+With this project I took a pure TDD approach (using Rspec) and discovered many new things along the way.
+I started the project by reading the instructions you sent me twice, and then went and looked up all of the relevant info about things I still didn’t know – i.e. like what the Luhn10 algorithm was.

-Started with orginizing my file layout with the necessary folders I would need
+Once I had a pretty good grasp of what you wanted and the best way to go about it, I spend some time drawing up the design of the app – classes, responsibilities, testing strategies, etc. –and then got to work organizing my folder layout with the necessary folder and files I would need.

-Started with the luhn10.
-I went and implemented couple different variations myself, then I went and did research online as to...
+When all the setup was finished I decided to start with the luhn10 algo.
+I went and implemented couple different variations myself, then I went and did some research online to see if I could find a more efficient solution.
+I settled on a hybrid of my solution and another one I thought was clever.

-from the luhn10 I went on to the actually credit_card class itsself

-at this point I made a cipher module, but didn't implement it

-then I went to the ui
+After writing the tests and the algo for the Luhn10, I moved on to the tests for the CreditCard class.
+At this point I realized that all the information we are storing in the session should be encrypted, so I went ahead and made a Cipher module.
+Rather then letting feature creep get the best of me, I decided to wait off until everything was done to encrypt the data.

+In my tests for the CreditCard class I made the decision to not use FactoryGirl because it would not be a good fit for the nature of my tests – every credit card should be different in different situations.
+I ended up making up my own test data factories when needed instead.

+After the CreditCard class was done I moved on the ApplicationInterface class and built out the UI.
+I built out a couple other modules I needed at this time – RuntimeUtils & Messages – really put a focus on keeping everything nice and modular.
+I know you guys are going to ask me to extend the code in some way and architecting my code like this will hopefully make it easy to add new features and functionality.

-A note about testing private methods -- yeah i know that this is typically frowned upon -- in this context I decided to test every line of code, since the application_user_interface class only has one method that is public and it would have been impossible to test the other methods otherwise. but I wanted to be extra sure.... some private methods, such as the session driver method absolutley needed to be tested.
-This being financial software I wanted to be sure everything worked correctly.
+A note about testing private methods -- yeah I know that this is typically frowned upon – but in this context I decided to test every line of code, since the ApplicationInterface class only has one method that is/should be public and it would have been impossible to test all the private methods otherwise.
+Also, since this is financial software I wanted to be extra sure that everything worked correctly.

-a lot of testing, using rspec, and when things were unclear as to how to tests - say stin/stout

-I took a tdd approach to the code

-when I got stuck with an error i did not understand ... such as the capatialize!, or number to_i not equaling 0 I would copy my work over to another file and test there

-If we get further in this process I know you guys are going to ask me to extend the code, so I took advantage of modules, and orginized my files in a way that will hopefully make it easy to add new features and functionality

-Usually I would not test private methods, I would do tests that

-# The biggest challenge of writing this software was using a TDD approach
-# In conjunction with Designing the ApplicationInterface class's 'run' method.
-# This is a tricky method to test since it runs an an infinite loop, which does not
-# Play nicely with Rspec.
+The biggest challenge of writing this software was using TDD in conjunction with designing the ApplicationInterface class's 'run' method.
+This is a tricky method to test since it runs as an infinite loop, which does not play nicely with Rspec.
 I worked on testing this method for quite some time.
-# Here is the simple original method:
+Here is the original method:

 	# def run
 	# 	display_valid_commands